Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 • No plan for compensatory provision or return to full-time

-• LA not informed or LA aware but takes no action
+• local authority not informed or local authority aware but takes no action

 • Section F provision not delivered during reduced hours